kubernetes/website/content/en/docs/concepts/scheduling-eviction/pod-overhead.md

-The "kata" prefix from the 'Kata Containers' project, designed for lightweight container virtualization, with the "fc" suffix representing the integration of the 'Firecracker' VMM (Virtual Machine Monitor). "kata-fc" is employed as an illustrative example to spotlight potential overhead associated with a specific runtime configuration.
+The "kata" prefix from the 'Kata Containers' project, designed for lightweight container virtualization, with the "fc" suffix representing the integration of the 'Firecracker' VMM (Virtual Machine Monitor). "kata-fc" is employed as an illustrative example to highlight potential overhead associated with a specific runtime configuration.
 This involves evaluating the performance impact of various runtimes, considering factors like resource utilization, startup times, and overall efficiency.

 ## Usage example